hzh/tdemo/README.md

 ### Integration test

 Integration test will be performed after all services are available.
 It may try multiple times before the test is successful.

+The integration test can be run separately after the syste is up by:

+`docker-compose up integration_test`